or 30 miles east of Osseo from the junction of Interstate 94 and US Highway 10

 Legacy Stones are 12" x 12" x 2" grey granite squares that represent one of the main means for meeting the operating and maintainence costs of The Highground Veterans Memorial Park.
-For a $435 donation, families and organizations may place a stone on the Center Walkway, contribute material toThe Registry, and participate in the 90- minute ceremony.
+For a $435 donation, families and organizations may place a stone on the Center Walkway, contribute material toThe Registry, and participate in a meaningful ceremony.
 We call Legacy Stones living tributes because they are meant to honor special people in our lives including veterans and nonveterans, living or passed.

 Now accepting applications for September 9, 2017 Ceremony